pmean/papers-and-presentations/kc-lead-impact/src/dbhi-presentation.md

 </div>

-### "Childhood Lead Poisoning and the Built Environment in Kansas City, Missouri, 2000-2013"
+### Neal Wilson, childhood lead poisoning

 ![](../images/wilson.png)

 <div class="notes">

 Neal Wilson, pictured here, wrote a dissertation looking at lead poisoning in children.
+The title of his dissertation is "Childhood Lead Poisoning and the Built Environment in Kansas City, Missouri, 2000-2013".
 He graduated in 2021 and is currently the Associate Director for CEI.
 He also teaches Introduction to Economics and Economic History at the California Institute of the Arts.

 Like Dr. Kane, Dr. Wilson used a Bayesian model in his research and I provided some informal advice.